Andistar12/cis422-proj-1/README.md

 To access the app on a local machine, visit "http://localhost:XXXX", substituting the port number found in the previous step.

 To terminate the local server, press ^C (Control-C) in the command window.

+## Configuration file

+The `config-blank.json` may be renamed into `config.json` and filled out.
+The config requires the following parameters:

+ - `port`: The port to host the web server on
+ - `secret_key`: Used by Flask for session security.
+This can be set to any nonempty String
+ - `gapi_key`: A Google Maps API key